Evan Mills, founder of Energy Associates, has worked as an energy and environmental systems analyst since the early 1980s—from local to global scales.

 He also consults widely for private industry and the public sector and has keynoted many meetings.
 Dr. Mills spent his career at the Lawrence Berkeley National Laboratory (University of California), within a world-class research center on energy and environment with a staff approximately 400 people.
 He collaborated for many years at LBNL with Art Rosenfeld, widely known as the “grandfather” of energy efficiency research and policy, serving as his Deputy Director of the Center for Building Science, later leading the Center.

 He has published over 300 technical articles and reports and has contributed to ten books, including Global Climate Change Impacts in the United States, a definitive US government report published in 2009.
-He frequently writes for popular and trade publications, and has contributed to Forbes, The Los Angeles Times, Technology Review, and The Washington Post.
+He frequently writes for popular and trade publications, and has contributed to Forbes, The Los Angeles Times, Slate, and The Washington Post.
 His work has been reported in publications including The Boston Globe, Business Week, CBS Radio, CNN, Discover Magazine, The Economist, Financial Times, The Huffington Post, The International Herald Tribune, Mother Jones, National Public Radio, Nature, Newsweek, The New Yorker, Popular Science, Scientific American, Slate, the Wall Street Journal, and Wired.